jfpoilpret/fast-arduino-lib/README.md

 Status
 ======

+Latest FastArduino release [**v1.1**](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.1) has been published on 26.04.2019.

-First FastArduino official release [**v1.0**](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.0) has been published on 22.02.2018.
+First FastArduino official release [**v1.0**](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.0) was published on 22.02.2018.

 In this version, the project covers a lot of features; a few missing, less important, features will be released in future versions (see roadmap below); current features API is deemed stable and should not change in the future.